bucketco/bucket-javascript-sdk/packages/openfeature-browser-provider/README.md

 // initialize provider
 const publishableKey = "<your-bucket-publishable-key>";

-// this converts the context to a Bucket compatible context
+// this converts the context to a Reflag compatible context
 // adapt it to fit your need
 const contextTranslator = (context?: EvaluationContext) => {
   return {